Bates-ECON456-Thesis-Seminar/thesis-course-materials/syllabus.md

 higher or lower than the final thesis.
 Additionally, exceptionally good or bad posters may move your grade up or down by as much as 2/3 of a letter grade.

-While I provide assignments to keep your on track and grade your research process, in grading your papers, I will use the following standard:
+While I provide assignments to keep you on track and grade your research process, in grading your papers, I will use the following standard:

 **A:** A well-executed, well-presented paper that addresses an interesting question.
 With a significant